philippauli/2020-ws_dopp/slides.md

 ---

 # 1. What is Holacracy ?
-* Practice/model for organizations, individuals and groups
+* Practice/model/social technology for governing and operating organizations, individuals and groups
 * Replaces artificial hierarchy with fractal holarchy of self-organizing teams
 * QUOTE